 What’s with the name?

 I adopted Moosilaneous as a pseudonym in an attempt to post anonymously.
-I’ve maintained it, despite giving up on anonymity, as it seems to well describe these pages: a grab-bag of personal reflections and chronicles.
+I’ve maintained it, despite giving up on anonymity.
+Go figure.

 Who are all these people?